uibakery/self-hosted/README.md

 UI_BAKERY_CREDENTIALS_SECRET
 ```

-If you have used install script then your .env file already contains unique values for those vars.
+If you have used install script, then your .env file already contains unique values for those vars.

 You can set the following environment variables to limit resource consumption (MB):
 ```